zagui440s/personalCP/7-Django/2-validators-and-serializers/1-intro-validators-and-tests.md

     # Adding both the min and vax value will ensure Pokemon could only go from levels 1-100
 ```

 > We have added all of the necessary validators to our `Pokemon` model and have completed the `validate models` step.
-Lets `makemigrations` and move onto testing our model.
+Lets `makemigrations` and move onto testing our changes to our Model.

 ## Introduction to Django Tests

 > Django's testing framework provides a set of tools and utilities to simplify the process of writing tests.
 It allows you to create test cases, simulate requests and responses, and perform assertions to verify expected behavior.

 > Django tests are written using Python's built-in unittest module, which provides a structure for organizing test code and running tests.
 Django extends unittest with additional functionality specific to web development, making it easier to test Django-specific components like views, models, and forms.

 ### Creating Django Test Cases

-> To start writing tests in Django, you need to create a test case by subclassing Django's django.test.TestCase or unittest.TestCase.
+> To start writing tests in Django, you need to create a test case by sub-classing Django's django.test.TestCase or unittest.TestCase.
 The django.test.TestCase provides additional features specific to Django, such as test database access and request/response simulation.

 > Inside your test case, you can define individual test methods that test specific aspects of your application.
 Test methods should have names starting with test_ to be discovered and executed by the testing framework.